cypress-io/github-action/README.md

 ### Outputs

-This GH Action sets an output `dashboardUrl` if the run was recorded on [Cypress Cloud](https://on.cypress.io/dashboard-introduction), see [action.yml](action.yml).
-To use this output:
+This action sets a GitHub step output `dashboardUrl` if the run was recorded on [Cypress Cloud](https://on.cypress.io/dashboard-introduction) using the action parameter setting `record: true` (see [Record test results on Cypress Cloud](#record-test-results-on-cypress-cloud)).
+Note that using a [Custom test command](#custom-test-command) with the `command` parameter overrides the `record` parameter and in this case no `dashboardUrl` step output is saved.

+This is an example of using the step output `dashboardUrl`:

 ```yml
 - name: Cypress tests